Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Real Case Study

 \subsection{Evaluation Criteria}

-The performance of the state and parameter estimation approach is assessed with to types of cross-validation.
-In the first type, the measurements acquired at each sampling time are randomly split into a training set and a validation set.
-The estimates provided by the state and parameter estimator are compared with the measurements in the validation set.
-In essence, this type of validation seeks to evaluate the accuracy of the state estimates.
-In the second type of cross-validation, all the measurements obtained on a specific day during the simulation period (specifically July 21st, 2021) is used for validation.
-This is done by simulating the field model, taking into consideration the applied irrigation and the prevailing weather conditions observed on the 21st of July, 2021.
-In essence, this validation technique seeks to evaluate the predictive capability of the field model, after the estimated states and parameters have converged.
-The normalized root mean square error (NRMSE) is used to quantify the performance of the proposed approach.
-The NRMSE is calculated for the cross-validation step by comparing the estimated soil moisture content ($\hat{y}_k$) with the measured soil moisture content ($y_k$) values.
-The NRMSE is defined as:
+The performance of the proposed soil moisture and hydraulic parameter estimation approach was assessed with two types of cross-validation.
+In the first type, the measurements acquired at each sampling time were randomly split into a training set and a validation set.
+The estimates provided by the proposed approach were compared with the measurements in the validation set.
+Essentially, this assessment validated the accuracy of the soil moisture estimates.